tanner-johnson2718/MEME_ETH_LAB/P2.2/README.md

 | 26 | Interrupt status register | - |
 | 27 | Interrupt mask register | - |

+* List of Relevant functions
+* Call graph
+* Setting up GDB to intercept
+* How much of it is genphy code
+* Find that ack interrupt shit
+* Track down and intercept all interrupts associated with the phy driver

 # Resources
 * [Chap 22.2 of 802.3](../Docs/document.pdf)